Canadian Employment (November 2024)

 - Labour

-Canada's labour market remains solid in October
+Canada's labour market shows underlying momentum in November

 Key Implications